vonmiones/mob.moph.information/information/README.md

 - For windows applicaiton, enable the Developer Opens by executing "ms-settings:developers" in the command prompt

 ## ANDROID
--For Android applicaiton, enable the Developer Options on your Android Opens # Use flutter build apk --profile
+- For Android applicaiton, enable the Developer Options on your Android Opens # Use flutter build apk --profile